 It soon became clear to us that British television is divided into two distinctive camps: ‘entertainment and ‘documentary’.
 Unless it’s being trashed by magicians, psychologists and journalists, television rarely makes serious programs about the type of work we do.
 Even the investigative programs are still considered as entertainment.
 It’s terribly frustrating when you consider the spiritual implications of what we are trying to say.

 And as the Spiritualists have discovered to their cost, the media just aren’t interested in the philosophical gauntlet that proof of life after death throws into the arena.
 It is almost impossible to put forward a case for mediumship.
 For a long time the BBC refused to screen anything remotely connected with clairvoyance or mediumship.
 Even today, a contrary viewpoint from the skeptics always has to be put forward at the same time.
 I wonder how the public would react if it was mandatory that every time a clergyman expressed an opinion on air then an atheist, psychologist or magician must give an alternative viewpoint.
-I can see it in the listings: ‘Songs of Praise: tonight’s programme includes a talk by the archbishop and a demonstration of water walking by James Randi.’
+I can see it in the listings: ‘Songs of Praise: tonight’s program includes a talk by the archbishop and a demonstration of water walking by James Randi.’

 As we have never had a theatrical agent to help us with getting started on television.
 It is perhaps inevitable that we were never paid particularly well for our Television work.
 The entertainment programs were fun and useful but really we wanted to reach out to people and let them know about the serious and compassionate side of our work.